Where to Go from Prague by Train

 4. Vienna, Austria

-Vienna, the capital of Austria, is a city that should definitely be on your travel bucket list.
-Known for its imperial palaces, vibrant music scene, and delicious pastries, Vienna offers a rich cultural experience.
-To travel from Prague to Vienna, take a direct train that departs from Prague’s main station.
-The journey takes approximately four hours, so consider staying for a few days to fully immerse yourself in the city’s charm.
+Vienna, the Austrian capital is one of those cities that really ought to be on your travel wish list.
+Vienna heralded for its imperial courts, lively music and fine pastries brings a wealth of cultural heritage to the capital.
+When travelling from Prague to Vienna you can take a direct train that leaves from Prague main station.
+The trip is approximately four hours so why not stay for a few days to really get to know the city.

 5. Berlin, Germany